prashantsmore/xtreamteam/README.md

 Acceptance Criteria: Donors must be able to register and increase the amount of funds the NPO has access to

 Build NPO Page For Fund Distribution : ESTIMATION 21
-Story: As an NPO, I need to be able to register and login to distribute the donated funds to families Acceptance Criteria: NPOs must be able to register and distribute the funds
+Story: As an NPO, I need to be able to register and login to distribute the donated funds to families.
+Page layout follows home page design.
+Acceptance Criteria: NPOs must be able to register and distribute the funds

 Build Vendor Page to Remove Funds from Family Accounts : ESTIMATION 21